U.S. senators alarmed if China gets control of Djibouti port

 The letter was the latest in a series of efforts by members of Congress who want to counter China’s growing international influence, which they see as a threat to U.S. economic and security interests.

-Trump has been focusing on the economic threat from China and has brought the two countries to the brink of a trade war, but many lawmakers want to ensure the administration also treats the country as a security threat.
+Trump has been focusing on the economic threat from China and has brought the two countries to the brink of a trade war, but many in Congress want to ensure the administration also treats the country as a security threat.

 Rubio and Coons sent Tuesday’s letter as lawmakers returned to the Capitol for the first time in several weeks after congressional elections on Nov.
 6.